kiwiirc/kiwiirc/sponsors.md

 Providing sponsorship to the Kiwi IRC project helps keep kiwiirc.com free to use and makes the ongoing development possible.

-Take a moment to see what they're about - they're helping helping us push IRC further on the web!
+Take a moment to see what they're about - they're helping us push IRC further on the web!

 <p align="center">
   <a href="https://www.privateinternetaccess.com"> <br>